 There are a number of situations in which Ghusal is compulsory.
-The Muslim jurists are unanimous about three situations where it is obligatory for a Muslim man or woman to the bath.
+The Muslim jurists are unanimous about three situations where it is obligatory for a Muslim man or woman to bathe.
 These situations are as follows:

-- Ejaculation out of sexual desire: Whenever a man has ejaculation out of sexual desire the Ghusl becomes obligatory in him in order to receive purity.
+- Ejaculation out of sexual desire: Whenever a man ejaculates out of sexual desire, the Ghusl becomes obligatory in him in order to receive purity.
 This situation includes a wet dream as well.
-Thus if a person has a wet dream and has an ejaculation, he has to perform Ghusl.
+Thus, if a person has a wet dream and has an ejaculation, he has to perform Ghusl.
 Likewise, is a person ejaculates out of sexual desire while he is awakening, he has to perform Ghusl.

-- Sexual intercourse: The second situation where Ghusl becomes obligatory for man and woman is sexual intercourse.
-It should be noted here that, in order, to Ghusl becoming obligatory it is not necessary to ejaculate.
+- Sexual intercourse: The second situation where Ghusl becomes obligatory for men and women is sexual intercourse.
+It should be noted here that, in order for Ghusl to become obligatory, it is not necessary to ejaculate.
 Mere penetration is enough to make Ghusl compulsory.

 - After Menses and Nifas: The third situation in which Ghusl becomes necessary to receive purity is when a woman completes her menses Nifas period.
 A woman has a menses period in 4 weeks and the nifas is the bleeding period after termination of pregnancy.

-Apart from these three situations, there are a number of situations in which Ghusl becomes obligatory according to some jurists of Islam while some others do not consider the Ghusl to be obligatory.
+Apart from these three situations, there are a number of situations in which Ghusl becomes obligatory according to some jurists of Islam.
+In contrast, others do not consider the Ghusl to be obligatory.
 They only think it to be desirable if a person baths in situations.
 These situations are as follows:

 - After embracing Islam: Another situation where the matter of the obligation of Ghusl is controversial between Muslim jurists is the situation where a non-Muslim person enters into the fold of Islam.
-According to some jurists in such a situation, it is obligatory on that person to perform Ghusl while others think it to be desirable to do Ghusl.
+According to some jurists, in such a situation, that person must perform Ghusl, while others think it to be desirable to do Ghusl.

-- After Administering the Ghusl to a dead body: Another situation where the matter of Ghusl is disputed among the Jurists of Islam is the situation where a person administers the Ghusl to the dead body.
-According to the teachings of Islam, it is necessary that a dead body must be washed before putting kafn and offering funeral prayer on the dead body.
-Some jurists consider it to be obligatory for a person to take a bath after administering the Ghusl on the dead body while others deem it to be desirable.
+- After Administering the Ghusl to a dead body: Another situation where there is a clash in the matter of Ghusl among the Jurists of Islam is the situation where a person administers the Ghusl to the dead body.
+According to the teachings of Islam, a dead body must be washed before putting kafn and offering a funeral prayer on the dead body.
+Some jurists consider it to be obligatory for a person to take a bath after administering the Ghusl on the dead body, while others deem it to be desirable.

 There are some situations where Ghusl is Mandub according to the unanimous opinion of the jurists of Islam.
-These situations include the ghusl before ihram, on the days of Eidain i.e. Eid al-Fitr and Eid al-Adha and the occasion where a person going to join a gathering.
+These situations include the ghusl before ihram, on the days of Eidain, i.e., Eid al-Fitr and Eid al-Adha, and the occasion when a person is going to join a gathering.

 Niyyat for Ghusal

 As far as the niyyat (intention) for the Ghusl is concerned, according to Hanafi jurists, the niyyat is not necessary for the validity of Ghusl.
-Thus if a person, who is under obligation to perform Ghusl, fall into a pool of water or runs under heavy rain and every part of his body becomes wet, it is considered that he has performed Ghusl irrespective of the fact that whether or not he intended to perform Ghusl.
+Thus, if a person who is under obligation to perform Ghusl falls into a pool of water or runs under heavy rain, and every part of his body becomes wet, it is considered that he has performed Ghusl irrespective of the fact that whether or not he intended to perform Ghusl.
 According to Imam Shafi, however, it is necessary to do niyyat before starting with Ghusal.